Why we age

 The upper face.

-The loss of volume in the upper face is often remarked upon regarding an older woman’s face.
-In fact, there's not a dramatic change in the overall volume, it's just that when the face slides down the flesh is stretched over the cheekbones and resettles in the lower face, leaving a flat upper face and an exposed cheekbone.
+The appearance that volume has disappeared from the upper face is deceptive.
+There’s not a dramatic change in the overall volume, it's just that when the face slides down the flesh is stretched over the cheekbones and resettles in the lower face, leaving a flat upper face and an exposed cheekbone.

 Women’s faces look more masculine as the shift makes the lower face get bulky.
 It isn't fat redistribution, at least not in the sense that you've lost fat in one area and gained it somewhere else.
 It's the same fat.
 It's just moved down with everything else, and it can be moved back.